-To provide a structure for balanced participation and allow you to maximize the benefit of the discussion boards, it is recommended that you follow these guidelines:

-- 1. Post your responses to discussion questions in the first three days of the school week (Monday through Wednesday). - 2.
-Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday). - 3.
-Respond to any questions that your instructor or peers have regarding your original post by the end of the school week.
+Class participation through discussion activities is an integral part of this course.
+To provide a structure for balanced participation and allow students to maximize the benefit of the discussion activities, it is required to follow these guidelines: 1) Post responses to discussion questions in the first three days of the school week (Monday through Wednesday in online classes; various days in mixed-mode classes).
+2) Post at least four or more thoughtful and topic-relevant comments to responses made by classmates over at least three different days of the school week.
+3) Respond to any questions that the instructor has regarding students' original post by the end of the school week.

 Components % of Grade

-Timeliness of responses 15%
+Meets requirements in a timely manner 15%

 Quality of responses 70%

 Quantity of responses 15%

 TOTAL 100%